nextcord/nextcord-ext-ipc/docs/ext/ipc/server.rst

 So, how does it work?
 The server is a simple websocket server.
-Requests are sent in a JSON payload to and from the server like how we interact with the discord API.
+Requests are sent in a JSON payload to and from the server.
 For example, a client request could be ``{'endpoint': 'get_guild_count', 'headers': {...}}.`` This JSON is processed upon a request being made, and checks for a registered route matching the name of the endpoint supplied.
 It then calls the method linked to said route and returns the payload to the client.